New Windsor, Maryland: History

 including being a part of the church's Heifer Project which became Heifer International.
 These efforts inspired the international focus of the Peace Corps, whose first director, Sargent Shriver, had roots in the area.
 However, many operations for the church's international efforts are now located elsewhere, and the "upper campus" (located in the former campus of Blue Ridge College) was listed for sale in 2015.
 This property was sold to Shanghai Yulun Education Group in 2017 and reopened as Springdale Preparatory School.

 New Windsor has been claimed as home by two notable American artists: Frederick Dielman and Clyfford Still, whose mansion in town can be visited by reservation.

 Much of the town is included in the National Register of Historic Places as the New Windsor Historic District, having been added in 1997.
 Of specific note are the historic homes Avalon and the Appler-Englar House listed in 1987 and 2001 respectively.

 Geography

+The town of New Windsor is located 6 mi west of Westminster on Maryland Route 31.